TEAC 1028 Numeracy for Teaching

 Coordinator John Ley Opens in new window

-Description The unit is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
-This unit considers beginning teachers' own mathematics skills and knowledge and how they can use them to support their own numeracy.
+Description The subject is only offered to students enrolled in the Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education program.
+This subject considers beginning teachers' own mathematics skills and knowledge and how they can use them to support their own numeracy.
 Primary school teacher education students need to feel confident and competent in their understanding of mathematics as well as in mathematics pedagogy.
 Students will use a variety of investigative techniques to increase their experience of patterns and relationships in mathematics.
 The inherent structure of mathematics will be approached through the examination of various mathematical systems and their relationship to the current mathematics K-6 syllabus.
-Mathematics is specifically taught within this unit to develop professional skills required to meet the demands of primary classroom teaching.
+Mathematics is specifically taught within this subject to develop professional skills required to meet the demands of primary classroom teaching.

 Discipline Teacher Education: Primary